 Lunch or dinner stops in Big Sur are few and far in between.

 Either plan your trip down to where you will be having lunch or bring a picnic basket along and eat on the go.

-We really like the second option as it allows for picnics among the redwoods, near the beach and so on!
+We really like the second option as it allows for picnic underneath a redwood grove or on the beach or amidst the blooming wildflowers.

 When hiking in Big Sur, be wary of poison oak.